Scientists Are Still Trying To Crack The Mysterious Code Of The Incas Through Knotted Strings They Left Behind

 — ScienceAlert (@ScienceAlert) June 16, 2018

-While some researchers have suggested that the knots on the narrative devices may have been created with a special code of numbers to be used as a qualitative identifier, other are of the opinion that syllabic language may also be represented by the knots.
+While some researchers have suggested that the knots on the narrative devices may have been created with a special code of numbers to be used as a qualitative identifier, others are of the opinion that syllabic language may also be represented by the knots.

-It has also been suggested that the use of these khipus was a natural response to the Inca environment and to living in locations that were deep in the Andes, with chaskis, or messengers, traipsing in oftentimes unstable territory.
+It has also been suggested that the use of these khipus was a natural response to the Inca environment and to living in locations that were deep in the Andes, with chaskis, or messengers, traipsing in an oftentimes unstable territory.
 The knotted devices would have been perfect for carrying messages back and forth given the climate and would not have been destroyed in torrential rains.

 The ancient Incas were also required to deal with taxes on numerous occasion each year, and many of the complex khipus that have been discovered are known to contain all of the personal details of each citizen that would have been paying these taxes.